martinibooks/test-book/chapter-1/PLATFORM.md

 ## Social Publishing

-FicShelf will be gradually adding functionality to the platform.

-Ficshelf tools will allow writers to develop their ideas into books and gather a following.
-The creative platform will offer:
+The second aspect of the solution is a **creative platform** where writers can develop their ideas into books and engage readers in the creative process, subsequently gathering a following:

 * **Writing Tool** - Helps writers to develop a story outline through a questionnaire that is fully customisable.